Skip to main content

 - type: placeholder

-value: "%zmenu_math_%zmenu_time_unix_timestamp%-%zmenu_player_value_last_daily%%"
+placeholder: "%zmenu_math_%zmenu_time_unix_timestamp%-%zmenu_player_value_last_daily%%"

-number: 86400
+value: 86400

 deny: